Back to Portfolio

 Why Market Wrong

-Market may be underestimating the durability of SiPho demand given the permanent structural shift from EML.
-Tower's 80% market share with sole-supplier positions creates a quasi-monopoly in a critical infrastructure component.
-Incremental margins of 42-55% could make the 2028 model conservative if SiPho demand exceeds expectations.
+Market may underestimate SiPho demand durability given permanent EML-to-SiPho shift.
+80% share with sole-supplier positions creates quasi-monopoly.
+Incremental margins of 42-55% could make 2028 model conservative if demand exceeds expectations.
+Fortress balance sheet enables through-cycle investment.

 Why Market Right